• Donate Now

 Commentary

-a healthcare worker wearing a blue PPE suit and white mask, gloves, and face shield rushes down a hospital hallway reaching out a hand to a hand sanitizer. the background is slightly blurred to convey movement
+A person in blue PPE suit and white mask, gloves, and face shield rushes down a hallway reaching out a hand to a hand sanitizer.

 Nurses in the U.S. Are Suffering “Moral Injury”